vallais-dev/AET-Systems/theory.md

 (Verstegen 1989; Thiran, Verstegen, Weyers 1989; Anashin & Khrennikov
 2009).

-I want to be precise about what this does and does not give us.
+I want to be precise about what this does and doesn't give us.
 The strong triangle inequality does not by itself guarantee bounded error
 growth: a p-adic map with Lipschitz constant L > 1 still amplifies perturbations over successive iterations.
 Whether a given reconstruction